k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 **Destroying a Space**

-Delete the Fabric space "spacename".
+Delete the Fabric space 'spacename'.

-It will **not delete the persistent files** created by Web Studio and your database(s).
-You must manually delete them.
-These are located in the `persistent-data/spacename` directory.
+This act will **not delete the persistent files** created by Web Studio and your database(s).
+You must manually delete them; they are located in the `persistent-data/spacename` directory.

 Use:
 ```bash